mancontr/autopanel/README.md

 =========

-AutoPanel is an extensible generic CMS, which uses a schema to learn about your domain entities, and uses any kind of backend to store the data.
+AutoPanel is an extensible generic CMS, which uses a schema to learn about your domain entities, and can use any kind of backend to store the data.

 How it works
 ------------

-To access your projects, you login with a login provider.
-The client uses your credentials to read and update your projects on your behalf, but they don't ever leave your computer.
+You start by picking a provider among the enabled ones.
+It will take you to whatever authentication it needs, and start performing requests to make operations against the backend on your behalf.
 Didn't find your favourite provider?
 It's easy to add new ones with our plugin system.